Why Does Bodily Fluid Like Semen Shine Under UV Light?

 When semen is exposed to wavelengths between 430-470 nm (within the visible spectrum), it generates an orange fluorescence.
 This can be visualized by using a light filter to filter out all other wavelengths of light besides the fluorescing light.
 This prevents interference from other sources.

-Saliva, urine and vaginal fluid fluoresces for the same reasons as semen—the chemicals, primarily the proteins and lipids (fats), present within them.
+Saliva, urine, and vaginal fluid fluoresce for the same reasons as semen: the chemicals, primarily the proteins and lipids (fats), present within them.

 A Final Word

 These tests are crucial first steps in identifying evidence that could connect a victim to a suspect.
 However, since they are only presumptive tests, they are liable for inaccuracy.
-One study found that many misidentified other substances, such as hand cream, soaps and antibiotic creams, as semen.
+One study found that doctors misidentified other substances, such as hand cream, soaps, and antibiotic creams, as semen, even when they used Wood’s lamp.

 A similar case exists for blood.
 Other substances, particularly those with copper and iron, also give out a similar chemiluminescence with luminol.